-NOTE 25 AUDITOR'S REMUNERATION
+NOTE 21 AUDITOR'S REMUNERATION

-The auditor of Antares Energy Limited (Subject to Deed of Company arrangement) was Stantons International.
+The auditor of Antares Energy Limited was Stantons' International.

 Consolidated

-31 December 2016 \$'000 31 December 2015 \$'000
+31 December 2017 \$'000 31 December 2016 \$'000

 Amounts received or due and receivable in relation to the entity or any other entity in the Consolidated Entity:

 - an audit or review of the financial report

+Current Year 7,500

+Prior Years (2016 & prior) 22,500

-- tax and compliance services
+- tax and compliance services · -

+30,000

-Stanton's international Audit and Consulting Pty Ltd are the Company's current auditors and have not provided any non-audit services.
+Stanton's international Audit and Consulting Pty Ltd are the Company's current auditors and have provided non-audit services.
+The fee for the completion of the IER for inclusion in the notice of extraordinary meeting is \$8,000.
+In 2016, non-audit services were not provided by Stantons.